zeruhur/cosmiccreatures/docs/skitterclaw.md

 ### Skitterclaw

-HP: 6, Armor: 2, STR: 6, DEX: 12, WIL: 6 (d4, sharp claws, nimble)
+6 HP, 3 Armor, 6 STR, 12 DEX, 6 WIL, Sharp Claws (d6)

-- Skitterclaw is a small, quadrupedal creature with a hard exoskeleton.
+- A small, quadrupedal creature with a hard exoskeleton.
 Its body is covered in spines, and its claws are long and curved.
-- Skitterclaw is able to move quickly and change direction suddenly in combat.
+- Able to move quickly and change direction suddenly in combat.
-- Skitterclaw's sharp claws deal extra damage on a critical hit.
+- Skitterclaw's sharp claws deal extra d4 damage on a critical hit.